Plastic & Reconstructive Surgery Services

 Reconstructive surgery can alleviate facial deformities caused by paralysis by replacing affected muscles with tissue or other muscles.
 The University of Chicago Medicine is a major center in the Chicago area that offers facial reanimation for patients after brain surgery, stroke, or those who suffer from Bell's palsy.

 Our hand surgeons include plastic surgeons as well as orthopaedic surgeons.
 They all hold Certificates of Added Qualification in Hand Surgery and are certified by the American Board of Plastic Surgery or the American Board of Orthopaedic Surgery.
 The multidisciplinary healthcare staff works together every step of the way--from diagnosis to surgery and through rehabilitation.
+Read more about our Hand Surgery services.

 Birth defects, problems with development, trauma, or cancer surgery can create the need for construction or repair of the genital and urinary organs.
 When such a procedure is necessary, our plastic surgeons work with a team of doctors including urologists, gynecologists, endocrinologists, and psychiatrists to ensure the complete recovery of the patient.